-The support to the provision of water access and modern energy services in the framework of poverty eradication is now a commitment of European Development Aid entered at WSSD.
-Renewable energy deployment and technology transfers to developing countries contribute to poverty eradication and to raising the standards of living in the poorest countries.
+The support the to provision of water and access modern energy services in the framework of poverty eradication is now a commitment of European Development Aid entered at WSSD.
+Renewable energy deployment and technology transfers to developing countries contribute to poverty eradication and raising the standards of living in the poorest countries.